Thank you for visiting our site.

-Transforming Conflict has been pioneering relational and restorative approaches in school settings and in children's homes since 1994.
+Transforming Conflict has been pioneering relational and restorative approaches in school settings, childrens' homes and in the arena of social care, housing and youth justice since 1994.

 We can help you work towards and achieve the Restorative Justice Council Restorative Services Quality Mark (RSQM)